Mat Kearney: Musical style

 Kearney's music incorporates hip hop and folk-pop.
 A notable exception to this was on his third album The City of Black and White where the hip-hop element was downplayed with Kearney explaining that he was trying to make a "more mature, more adult contemporary" album with his next album though he would return to his normal mix of genres.
 He recalls that upon the release of his major label debut, "it got totally trashed by Rolling Stone because I was blending hip-hop stuff into my music."
 Inspired by his hero, Paul Simon, Kearney tries to make each of his albums have a distinct sound stating, "usually if I did one thing on one record, I tend to somewhat be the other extreme on the next one."
 The album Crazytalk notably features the inclusion of EDM into his music.

 Personal life

-Kearney currently resides in Nashville, Tennessee with his wife Annie, whom he married in 2010.